ebruzzi/single-date-app/AUDIT-REPORT.md

 **Result:**
 - Checkout is **blocked**
-- Error message displayed: *"You can only order one delivery date at a time.
-Please remove extra dates from your cart or place separate orders for each delivery date."*
+- Error message displayed: *"You can only order 1 delivery date at a time.
+Please remove undesired dates from your cart or place separate orders for different delivery dates."*
 - Customer **must** remove one variant to proceed

 ### ✅ Allows Valid Checkouts

 - Single variant: ✅ Allowed
 - Multiple quantities of same variant: ✅ Allowed
-- Different products: ✅ Allowed (only checks `mr-henrycherries-2kg`)
+- Different products: ✅ Allowed (only checks `mr-henry-cherries-2kg`)

 ### ✅ Server-Side Enforcement